Rigevidon Pill Product Information

 - If you are on certain medications (please inform your pharmacist or GP of any other medication you are taking)

-Rigevidon FAQs
+Rigevidon Pill FAQs

 The combined pill contains both oestrogen and progesterone, which work together to stop the ovaries from releasing an egg every month.
-On the other hand, the progesterone-only pill (mini-pill) contains only progesterone and works by thickening the mucus of the cervix to prevent sperm from reaching the egg.
+On the other hand, the progestogen-only pill (mini-pill) contains only progesterone and works by thickening the mucus of the cervix to prevent sperm from reaching the egg.

 Rigevidon should not be taken during breastfeeding.
 If you are breastfeeding and want to take a contraceptive pill, it is recommended to discuss this with a GP or medical professional to discuss suitable and safe options.